-In addition, there is also a composite plan called the N.C.
+In addition to these 12 state FMPs, there is also one composite plan called the N.C.
 FMP for Interjurisdictional Fisheries.
-This plan is comprised of 21 species or species groups jointly managed by regional councils and the Atlantic States Marine Fisheries Commission.
-To reduce redundancy, federal and Atlantic States Marine Fisheries plans for interjurisdictional fisheries are adopted by reference unless the MFC decides to implement more restrictive or complementary management measures.
-The overarching goal of all FMPs is to achieve sustainable harvest in these fisheries.
-For questions regarding Fishery Management Plans, contact Corrin Flora, the division's FMP Coordinator.
+This plan is comprised of 23 species or species groups jointly managed by regional councils, NOAA Fisheries and the Atlantic States Marine Fisheries Commission.
+To reduce redundancy, federal plans for interjurisdictional fisheries are usually adopted by reference unless the MFC decides to implement more restrictive or complementary management measures.
+The overarching goal of all the FMPs is to achieve sustainable harvest in these fisheries.

 Fishery Management Plans are large documents used to capture a picture of a fishery and determine if fishing is sustainable or if changes need to be made.
 They begin with a very thorough look at the fish population, using a Stock Assessment (discussed below), if possible, and end with recommendations for achieving a sustainable fishery.
 These recommendations are provided by DMF to the MFC.
 The MFC then decide which recommendations to approve and implement within the requirements for achieving a sustainable fishery as set out in law.

-FMPs are well researched documents intended to provide information about a fishery so fisheries managers can make informed decisions about how to successfully manage the state’s fisheries.
-The goal of the DMF is to capture the scope of the fishery, including recreational and commercial demographics, the types of gears used and the way the gears are fished, when the fish are caught and the economics of the fishery.
+FMPs are extensive, well researched documents intended to provide as much information about a fishery as possible so that fisheries managers can make informed decisions about how to successfully manage the state’s fisheries.
+The goal of the DMF is to capture as complete a picture as possible, so every aspect of the fishery is researched, including the fishermen, both recreational and commercial, the types of gears used and the way the gears are fished, when the fish are caught and the economics of the fishery.
 DMF scientists also gather information about the fish population, including how long the fish take to reproduce and where they spawn, where they live, what other species they interact with, and other fisheries they may be caught in.
 This is just the tip of the iceberg.
-FMPs are reviewed annually with the most up to date scientific data available.
+FMPs are updated annually with the most up to date scientific data available.

 The FMP development process is a collaborative effort between fishermen, scientists, environmental groups and other state and federal agencies.
 Because there are things we cannot measure or record in fisheries the DMF and the MFC seek public comment and participation to help fill in the gaps.
-A Scoping Period provides an opportunity for public comment in the beginning stages of development, which is the first and best opportunity for the public to get involved.
+A recent change to the process introduced a Scoping Period to provide an opportunity for public comment in the beginning stages of development, which is the first and best opportunity for the public to get involved.

 Public participation in the FMP Process is important and there are multiple opportunities for public participation built into the process itself.
-The DMF encourages meaningful public engagement in managing the state's fisheries throughout the FMP process.
-There are two main ways for the public to participate in the FMP process.
+The recent addition of the Scoping Period is an example of the continuing effort by the DMF to encourage meaningful public engagement in managing the states fisheries.
+Read more in the article titled, Division Enhances Fishery Management Plan Process.
+There are two main ways for the public to participate in the FMP process:

-There are many opportunities for public comment during the FMP development process, beginning with a Scoping Period seeking input on management strategies.
+There are many opportunities for public comment during the FMP development process, the newest of which is the recently developed Scoping Period.
 Public comment periods are announced regularly for many different topics.
 Sign up for the DMF News Releases to stay informed and to provide your comment.